CactusVPN Review

 Some information is also gathered from cookies on the website, although this is practically inescapable these days on any site.
 These cookies are largely used to maintain the site.
 It does collect your IP address when you visit the website, but this is never associated with your account.

-The most concerning thing is that it says CactusVPN will respond to subpoenas and will collect information when it is “necessary to protect” its rights in court, but this is a bit vague and does not specify what information it will collect in this situation.
+The most concerning thing is that it says CactusVPN will respond to subpoenas and will collect information when it is “necessary to protect” its rights in court.
+If its no-logging policy was trustworthy, this would not be a problem — it would simply tell courts it had no information to share.

 Whether we had the DNS protection setting turned on or off, we could not get access to any streaming sites through the VPN.
 Netflix, Hulu, Amazon Prime Video and BBC iPlayer all blocked us while using the VPN.